2022 Enchantment Chapter Board of Directors

 Secretary: Ann Hodges (505-844-6284, email@example.com) has worked over 45 years at Sandia National Laboratories and is a Distinguished Member of Technical Staff.
-She is the Mission Services Division’s systems engineering lead for the systems engineering part of the Project and Product Delivery System (PPDS) framework at Sandia National Laboratories and is currently a project manager and systems engineer for a complex exploratory-phase project.
-She is a primary author of the PPDS framework, which is a risk-informed graded approach to the application of project management, systems engineering and quality management.
+She is the Mission Services Division’s systems engineering lead for the systems engineering part of the Project and Product Delivery System (PPDS) at Sandia National Laboratories and is currently a project manager and systems engineer for a complex exploratory-phase project.
+She is a primary author of the risk-informed graded approach to the application of project management, systems engineering and quality management which is one of the key aspects of the PPDS.
 She obtained a BBA and an MS in Computer Science from the University of NM, and holds CSEP, SAFe SPC4, and CMII certifications.
 Leadership positions that Ann has held in the Enchantment Chapter include Director-at-Large 2011-2012, President-Elect and acting Secretary 2013, President 2014-2015, and Secretary 2015-present.
 She is the chair of the INCOSE Systems Engineering for Early Stage R&D working group.

-Treasurer: Mary Compton (505-845-9268, firstname.lastname@example.org) has worked at Sandia National Laboratories (SNL) since 1990.
+Treasurer: Mary Compton (505-506-4303, firstname.lastname@example.org) worked at Sandia National Laboratories (SNL) from January 1990 until she retired in May 2022.
 She has a BS in Biology, a Masters in Library Science, and a Master of Education in Science Education.
 She completed a Master of Science in Software Engineering with a specialization in Software Systems Engineering in 2010.
 Mary was a librarian for 20 years, including over 10 years in the Technical Library at SNL.
 From 2001 until 2018 Mary worked as a requirements engineer in support the nuclear deterrence mission on information systems, firing system development, and the W88 ALT 370 program.
-Since June 2018 Mary has been working in the Model Based Systems Engineering department where she performs MBSE for nuclear weapon development programs.
+From June 2018 until her retirement, Mary worked in the Model Based Systems Engineering department where she performed MBSE for nuclear weapon development programs.
 Mary served as the Enchantment Chapter Secretary 2008-2011 and has been Chapter Treasurer since 2012.

 Directors at Large